 It is important to know and understand all terms & conditions so you can get the most value out of any bonus.
 Actually, this applies to lottery promotions in general.
 Always read the terms and conditions first and make sure you understand how they work.
 The little time it takes to read through the T&Cs will save you headaches down the road.

 The most common online lottery promotions are discounts on how much you pay for individual tickets or subscriptions.
 Sometimes you may receive a discount just because your lottery site is running a promotion that day, and other times you may receive a discount for being a loyal customer.
 In both cases, you pay less for your tickets.

 Common discount amounts range from 5% to 20% off the normal price for a ticket or subscription.

 Lottery Loyalty and VIP Programs

 Loyalty and VIP clubs are available at most lottery sites for loyal, active customers.
 The more you play, the better the rewards.
-The best lottery sites offer a variety of perks to loyal customers, such as:
+Reputable online lottery sites offer a variety of perks to loyal customers, such as:

 - Discounts on ticket purchases

 - Weekly prizes such as free Amazon Prime subscriptions, steep discounts, and more

 - VIP customer service